Creating a Sales Dashboard Using Angular and Google Charts

 <app-line-chart></app-line-chart>

 Save the above changes and start the Angular app.
-You'll be able to see the Line chart rendered in the Angular app.
+You'll see the Line chart rendered in the Angular app.

-Let's create the pie chart component for displaying some data in the form of a pie chart.
-Start by creating a pie-chart component inside the google-chart module.
+Let's create the pie chart component for displaying some data in a pie chart.
+Start by creating a pie-chart component inside the Google-chart module.

 ng g component google-chart/pie-chart